 My colleagues and I were aware that the education system and its method of accountability was not working in the best interest of the children when it came to assessing each learner’s progress.
 As a parent, I have a new group of peers that don’t have the same background as I do.
 They don’t know how children learn and how it should be “assessed”.
 They hear about the tests, the rankings and accountability and want to make sure their child will be “ready” for kindergarten.
 That is why I want to talk about The Art of Early Learning, the learning that takes place before your child enters kindergarten.
 This is for all the parents who are creating the learning foundation for their little ones.

+Early learning can look like a mess.
 Your 2 year old may count to 10 one day and throw a bowl of cheerios at you the next.
 And your 4 year old will probably still scribble when coloring a picture and cut crooked on a straight line.
-Your 5 year old may know all the sounds of the alphabet, but is unable to identify some of the letters.
+Your 5 year old may know all the sounds of the alphabet but is unable to identify some of the letters.
 Learning can look like a mess, but it is NOT!!!

 Every child learns at their own pace, which means every child learns differently.
 If your child’s friend across the street can read books, but your child doesn’t know the alphabet, THAT’S OKAY!
 When everyone learns differently, it can look messy, but it’s not.
 It’s just early learning.
 Early learning involves children studying and exploring the world and taking away different experiences.
 Teachers know and are trained to differentiate or distinguish learning goals for each child.
 They also know how to address those needs in the classroom.
 Your job as a parent is to focus ONLY on your child.
 DO NOT COMPARE your child to any other.